-Departmental Distinction
+Departmental Distinction Program

-By successfully completing a special program of study in the major department, a student may be awarded departmental distinction regardless of eligibility for graduation honors.
-The program of study normally will be undertaken in both the junior and senior years and would require independent reading and research beyond the regular departmental requirements for a degree.
+Upon successful completion of a special program of study, students will be awarded departmental distinction by their major department, regardless of their eligibility for Latin graduation honors or for graduation honors in the liberal arts.
+The special program of study is undertaken in both the junior and senior years, and it requires independent reading and research beyond the regular departmental requirements for a degree.
 This award is conferred by the major department on the basis of certain criteria prescribed by the department, but all programs include the following requirements:

-- An overall GPA of 3.500 or higher must be attained in all undergraduate coursework attempted for the degree in the major field of study. - Successful completion of three hours of senior thesis approved by the academic adviser. - Formation of a supervisory committee consisting of three members, with the chair being a resident tenured or tenure-track faculty member of the department, and a minimum of two full-time Lyle faculty members.

-Successful defense of the senior thesis, which consists of the presentation of the senior thesis in a public forum and subsequent oral examination by the supervisory committee to satisfy itself that the student performed the independent reading and conducted the research.
+- A major GPA of 3.500 or higher. - Successful completion of three hours of senior thesis approved by the academic adviser. - Formation of a supervisory committee consisting of three members, with the chair being a resident tenured or tenure-track faculty member of the department, and a minimum of two full-time Lyle faculty members. - Successful defense of the senior thesis, which consists of the presentation of the senior thesis in a public forum and subsequent oral examination by the supervisory committee to satisfy itself that the student performed the independent reading and conducted the research.